|

 us as we photograph magnificent Glacier National Park.
 Our

-focus will be to shoot the greens of summer against a back drop of
+focus will be to shoot early summer scenes against a back drop of

 dramatic mountains.
 We will concentrate on the lakes and streams of the